Assam Career : TISS Recruitment 2024

 Qualification & Experience :

-Master’s Degree in Advertising, Digital marketing, Media & culture studies and Mass Communication with experience in the social development sector.

-Have experience of a minimum of 2 years of working in an organisation dedicated to the cause of mental health with an added experience of overseeing communications

-Also Read : PM Modi shares a playlist of over 60 Ram Bhajans just ahead of inauguration of Ram Mandir
+Also Read : Arun Yogiraj shared some unseen pictures of Ram Lalla idol of Ram Mandir

 No. of posts : 1